 When Alan was recently put into respite care for two weeks, Connie was alone at home.

 "There were days when I got really miserable and depressed.
 I really missed him.
-I just tried to catch up on jobs around the house and knitting to distract me.
-To be alone, it is terrible," she said.
+I just tried to catch up on jobs around the house and knitting to distract me," she said.

 The couple said there was an "amazing" amount of help available for the elderly.